 The trail now overrun with loose rocks and water run-off leads to the camp for a brief rest and a hot lunch.
 The group charges ahead and I take my time, feeling the pressure on my lungs subside slowly as I descend.
 The hail begins again yet I force myself to take in the beauty around me; a necessary distraction from the pain plaguing my whole body.
 This once-in-a-lifetime adventure pushed every inch of my comfort zone in ways I expected and far too many more that I didn’t.

 The valley below is so far below that my dizziness worsens as I scan it, trying to find the camp.
 The group of seventeen dwindles to a small group of two in the fog as the path stretches on.
 Thankfully, another straggler is with me so I am not alone.
 The two of us can see no one in front of us or behind us from the group.

 “Left foot, right foot, you CAN do this!”
 I repeat this endlessly as we round each corner hoping to see the valley and by default the rest of the group or the camp.
-We round another corner, no one.
+We round another corner, but no one.
 Another corner, again, no one.
-The same team of llamas and horses passes us, now going the opposite direction.
-But this serves as a mental reprieve and tangible proof that we are most certainly going the correct direction.
+The same team of llamas and horses passes us, now going in the opposite direction.
+But this serves as a mental reprieve and tangible proof that we are most certainly going in the correct direction.

-If there ever were a Peruvian Jesus
+If There Ever Were a Peruvian Jesus

 Closing in on the lunch tent, I can hear the group, smell the food cooking, and feel the tension in my body begin to release.
-I exhale at the thought of tiny comforts like sitting down to rest using a toilet, makeshift as it might be.
+I exhale at the thought of tiny comforts like sitting down to rest and using a toilet— makeshift as it might be.
 The anticipation is almost too much and then I slip and go down, hard!